cuba-platform/cli-plugin-generator/README.md

 ```

 ## Issues
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems.